ImgBotApp/InternetNL/detail/web-mail/ipv6/ns-reach/exp_en.md

-We check if we can contact all name servers, that have an IPv6 adress, over IPv6.
+We check if we can reach all name servers, that have an IPv6 adress, over IPv6.